 My path to enlightenment was strongly influenced by your interviews with Robert Wolfe and Natalie Gray.
 You have created a treasure that will be loved by many in the years to come.

 I am a retired Professor of Neuroscience.
-I retired from a medical school in West Indies with the sole intention of pursuing advaita Vedanta study.
-The last two years of retirement has been very useful in this regard.
-I am extremely happy to have fallen into the treasure house of advaita discussion hosted by you accidentally day before yesterday.
+I retired from a medical school in West Indies with the sole intention of pursuing Advaita Vedanta study.
+The last two years of retirement have been very useful in this regard.
+I am extremely happy to have fallen into the treasure house of Advaita discussion hosted by you accidentally the day before yesterday.
 Since then I am continuously listening to your excellent interviews.
 I am fascinated by them.
 It is a great work.
-This email is just to express my sincere thanks to your excellent service to this group.
+This email is just to express my sincere thanks for your excellent service to this group.

 LOVE the podcasts!
 I’m new to “non-duality” and live in a place with no teachers.
 I listen to the podcasts through my iPhone while driving or in bed.
 They are such a great part of my current life that I decided I should contribute.
 Searched for the website just for that purpose.
 Thanks!!

 I Feel that Your creation, ” Buddha at the Gas Pump “, is the best interview Site on the Internet.
 I LOVE IT!!
 It has helped to clarify and integrate a lot of things that I experienced in 1996 which was beyond my understanding.

 I love Rick’s Unique relaxed style and humour and am blown away by the depth, interest, and understanding that comes across in the questions he asks and also the clarification he gives.
 Which helps all of us viewers get it.
 I have enjoyed all the interviews that I have seen to date and benefited in some way from them all.
 Thank you Both So Much.
 All the best of everything Forever —Bruce